 Due to the Hierarchical nature of the Model, the XML serialization of Characterisation is based here on a single tree.
 The appropriate elements are taken from STC and Quantity as described in Section 4.4.
-The root element called "Characterisation" is the aggregation of a set of CharacterisationAxis elements6 for each of the axes.
-The CharacterisationAxis element contains all axis information like an obvious label ("spatial", "temporal"), coordinate system, units , etc. Coverage implements different elements according to the four levels of description detailed in Section 3.6.1.
-Lower levels of these properties along one particular CharacterisationAxis may reuse the axis parameters defined into the top-level objects for that axis or redefine their own axis parameters(units, coordsystem, ...) locally, as described in Section 4.2.
+The root element called "Characterisation" is the aggregation of a set of CharacterisationAxis elements for each of the axes.
+The CharacterisationAxis element contains all axis information like an obvious label ("spatial", "temporal"), etc. Coverage implements different elements according to the four levels of description detailed in Section 3.6.1.
+Lower levels of ????
+CharacterisationAxis ???? may be modified with respect to the top-level object for that axis as described in Section 4.2.